openscilab/GSoC2024/IDEAS.md

 3. Support `LateX` format as output
 4. HTM format output enhancement

-* If you are interested in system/pipeline design and ready to dig into parsing these formatted structure, let's pick p this idea.
+* If you are interested in system/pipeline design and ready to dig into parsing these formatted structure, let's pick up this idea.

 ### Curve Generalization and Threshold Selection